istio/istio/mixer/doc/dev/development.md

 ### Adding dependencies

-It will occasionally be necessary to add a new dependency to the Istio Mixer, either in support of a new adapter or to provide additional core functionality.
+It will occasionally be necessary to add a new dependency to Mixer, either in support of a new adapter or to provide additional core functionality.

 Mixer dependencies are maintained in the [WORKSPACE](https://github.com/istio/mixer/blob/master/WORKSPACE) file.
 To add a new dependency, please append to the bottom on the file.
 A dependency